-Clinical interests: Sleep Disorders, Dizziness, Neck Pain, Migraine, Myasthenia Gravis, Neurorehabilitation, Nerve ...
+Clinical interests: Sleep Disorders, Dizziness, Neck Pain, Hemorrhage, Vagus Nerve Stimulation, Migraine, Myasthenia ...
 (Read more)

 Clinical interests: Dizziness, Parkinson's Disease, Migraine, Carpal Tunnel Syndrome, Stroke, Epilepsy, Neurological ...
 (Read more)

 Dr. Jessica Litwin, who practices in Greenbrae, CA, San Francisco, CA, and Santa Rosa, CA, is a medical specialist in pediatric neurology and sleep medicine.
 She has a special interest in concussion.
 She takes Anthem, Blue Cross/Blue Shield, and CIGNA Plans, in addition to other insurance carriers.
-Dr. Litwin studied medicine at Albert Einstein College of Medicine of Yeshiva University and the University of Miami, Miller School of Medicine and then went on to complete her residency at North Shore University Hospital, Seattle Children's Hospital, and Long Island Jewish Medical Center.
+Dr. Litwin studied medicine at Albert Einstein College of Medicine of Yeshiva University and the University of Miami, Miller School of Medicine.
+Dr. Litwin's residency was performed at North Shore University Hospital, Seattle Children's Hospital, and Long Island Jewish Medical Center.
 She is conversant in Spanish.
 She is professionally affiliated with Sutter Medical Network, Alta Bates Medical Group (ABMG), and UCSF Benioff Children's Hospital Oakland.
 New patients are welcome to contact Dr. Litwin's office for an appointment.

 Clinical interests: Concussion

-Dr. Sandra Shefrin is a neurology (brain & spinal cord disease).
-She graduated from the University of Manitoba Faculty of Medicine.
-Dr. Shefrin completed her residency training at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College.
-Anthem, Blue Cross/Blue Shield, and Western Health Advantage are among the insurance carriers that Dr. Shefrin accepts.
-Distinctions awarded to Dr. Shefrin include: Marin General Hospital, Chief of Neurology, 2009-present and Top Doctor, Marin Magazine.
+Dr. Sandra Shefrin's area of specialization is neurology (brain & spinal cord disease).
+She graduated from the University of Manitoba Faculty of Medicine and then she performed her residency at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College.
+She honors Anthem, Blue Cross/Blue Shield, and Western Health Advantage, as well as other insurance carriers.
+Dr. Shefrin's distinctions include: Marin General Hospital, Chief of Neurology, 2009-present and Top Doctor, Marin Magazine.
 She is affiliated with Marin General Hospital.
-She has an open panel.
+She is open to new patients.